 Instead of manually closing all the window shades in your home as soon as the sun sets, what if you could push a button to have them close automatically?
 Better yet, what if you could program your window treatments to all close at a certain time of the day?

-Motorized window treatments that are integrated with a connected home system can be programmed to open and shut throughout the day or night.
+Motorized window treatments that are integrated with a smart home system can be programmed to open and shut throughout the day or night.
 Different operating systems work in a variety of ways, so be sure to take advantage of the expertise of your Gotcha Covered Design Team to determine what programming options are available.

-Another advantage of motorized window treatments that are integrated with a connected home system is the fact that you can operate them from almost anywhere.
+Another advantage of motorized window treatments that are integrated with a smart home system is the fact that you can operate them from almost anywhere.
 Imagine being able to close your motorized blinds or shades before getting home at night?

-Connected home systems can add to the security of your home since functions such as window treatments and lights can be controlled from outside of the home.
+smart home systems can add to the security of your home since functions such as window treatments and lights can be controlled from outside of the home.
 Having these automated programs makes it look like someone is home whether they are or not, making your home feel more secure.

 Window treatments can add another layer of protection to your home by preventing sun damage to furniture, artwork, and other valuables.
 Constant sun exposure can cause fading or other damage.
 Window shades can block these harmful effects from too much sunlight and UV rays.